 As educators, we need to consider where students may learn such principles and values as respect and responsibility for others in their crowded school days.
 Two possible sources for such learning are the curriculum, formal and informal, and the pedagogy of classrooms.
-The curriculum home for such principles and practices in England and Wales has tended to fall under a banner of 'citizenship education' (Gearon, n.d., p.8; Qualifications and Curriculum Authority [QCA], 1998; National Curriculum Council [NCC], 1990, 2006).
-In 1990 two reports were published within months of each other, the Speaker's Commission on Citizenship's (1990) Encouraging citizenship followed by the National Curriculum Council's (1990) Education for citizenship (Derricott, 1998, p.
-25).
-These documents laid the path for the 2004 NCC proposals on citizenship and the decision that Citizenship should become a core subject, along with English, mathematics, science, information and communications technology (ICT) and physical education.
+The curriculum home for such principles and practices in England and Wales has tended to fall under a banner of 'citizenship education' (Gearon, p8; QCA, 1998, NCC, 1990; 2004).
+In 1990 two reports were published within months of each other, the Speakers' Commission on Citizenship's (1990) 'Encouraging Citizenship' followed by the National Curriculum Council's (1990) 'Education for Citizenship' (Derricott, 1998, p25).
+These documents laid the path for the 2004 National Curriculum Council (NCC) proposals on Citizenship and the decision that citizenship should become a core subject, along with English, mathematics, science, ICT and physical education.
 The NCC Citizenship documents for each key stage include attention to student relationships and the respect pupils form for differences between people.
-At Key Stage 3, for example, it is stated that pupils should learn to 'think about, express and explain views that are not their own' (NCC, 2006)-a key feature of the mathematics approach that will be presented in this article.
+At key stage 3 for example, it is stated that pupils should learn to 'think about, express and explain views that are not their own' (NCC, 2006) - a key feature of the mathematics approach that will be presented in this article.
 These goals are highlighted alongside such issues as legal and human rights and responsibilities and discussions of 'political, spiritual, moral, social and cultural issues and problems' (NCC, 2006).
 But where should such important learning goals fit in the packed curriculum that schools usually offer?
-The knowledge that is defined, regarding parliament, human rights and responsibilities, for example, fits naturally into a social studies curriculum and it is not surprising that one strategy in the promotion of citizenship education has been a coalition with history and geography, two subjects that themselves 'fight for space' in the curriculum (Derricott, 1998, p.
-24).
-But the attitudes, abilities and values that are listed under the other areas of citizenship, such as communication skills, problem-solving skills and respect for others, could arguably be seen as the responsibility of a range of subject departments.
-While this point is noted by the NCC, the advice and resources they offer for the encouragement of respect and responsibility concern PSHE or fall between the different curriculum areas.
-The NCC does not convey the idea that core subjects such as mathematics and science have a role to play in the encouragement of such personal qualities.
-Indeed, the location of such important values within a curriculum area that is un-assessed and marginalized (Derricott, 1998, p.
-27) may lead to their neglect and underrepresentation.
-Derricott (1998) reports that programmes such as world studies, peace studies, development studies, multicultural education and human rights education have to 'fight for space at the margins of an already cluttered curriculum' (p.
-24) and that their success rests upon the work of particular committed individuals who have the time and the status to give them a place.
+The knowledge that is defined, regarding parliament, human rights and responsibilities, for example, fits naturally into a social studies curriculum and it is not surprising that one strategy in the promotion of citizenship education has been a coalition with history and geography, two subjects that themselves 'fight for space' in the curriculum (Derricott, 1998, p24).
+But the attitudes, abilities and values that are listed under the other areas of citizenship such as communication skills, problem solving skills and respect for others, could arguably be seen as the responsibility of a range of subject departments.
+While this point is noted by the National Curriculum Council, the advice and resources they offer for the encouragement of respect and responsibility concern PSHE or fall between the different curriculum areas.
+The NCC do not convey the idea that core subjects such as mathematics and science have a role to play in the encouragement of such personal qualities.
+Indeed the location of such important values within a curriculum area that is un-assessed and marginalized (Derricott, 1998, p27) may lead to their neglect and under-representation.
+Derricott (1998) reports that programmes such as world studies, peace studies, development studies, multicultural education and human rights education have to 'fight for space at the margins of an already cluttered curriculum' (1988 p24) and that their success rests upon the work of particular committed individuals who have the time and the status to give them a place.
 This means that key values and practices that students need to learn may not be considered the responsibility of teachers of mathematics, science and other subjects.